NLADC/ddosdb/README_docker.md

-Stop ddosdb by executing 'docker-compose down' in this directory 'docker-compose up' will restart ddosdb
+Stop ddosdb by executing 'docker-compose down' in this directory 'docker-compose up' will restart ddosdb 'docker-compose up --build' will rebuild and restart

 To reset ddosdb to factory settings:
- Run 'docker-compose down -v' to delete the data Followed by './build.sh' to rebuild & restart
+ Run ./clean.sh to bring down the containers and delete all data Followed by './build.sh' to rebuild & restart
 ```
 This means DDoSDB is running daemonized (in the background).

-You can check if all containers are up by executing `docker ps`, the output should be something like this:
+You can check if all containers are up by executing `docker ps`, the output should look like this:

 ```
 CONTAINER ID   IMAGE                  COMMAND                  CREATED         STATUS         PORTS                                                                      NAMES